McHammercakes/gator-blog/src/pages/test/index.md

 ---
 templateKey: test-page
-path: /test
 title: Test
 ---
 Test Post Adding to the page.
-Added fields to top in config
+Added fields to top in config. add path to file